eleda77/eleda77.github.io/docs/vocab_list.md

 **masticate** - to chew (food) (not the other word this reminded you of)

 **maunder** - talk in a rambling manner; move or act in a dreamy or idle manner

+**meerschaum** - a soft white claylike material consisting of hydrated magnesium silicate; a tobacco pipe with a bowl made from meerschaum

 **melisma** - a group of notes sung to one syllable of text